 Aside from this is the stand out feature, and one that attracts the tourists, is the imposing organ.
 Dating from the 1700s it is currently the largest organ of this type in Europe and if you’re lucky enough to be around to hear it play you’ll see what all the fuss is about.
 It can produce a vast amount of different sounds with its 7,896 pipes and also has moving cherub and angel figurines.

 Have you been to any of the cities in the Polish tri-city?
-I would have loved to also explore Gdyina if I had been gifted with more time on this trip but hopefully I will get to check it out some day.
+I would have loved to also explore Gdyina if I had more time on this trip but hopefully I will get to check it out some day.
 Let me know if you’ve visited or have any tips for this area of Poland in the comments below!